ietf-wg-alto/draft-ietf-alto-unified-props-new/specification.md

 -->
 <!-- End of removing -->

-# Property Map Service {#prop-map}
+# Property Map {#prop-map}

-A Property Map returns the properties defined for all entities in one or more domains, e.g., the `location` property of entities in `pid` domain, and the `ASN` property of entities in `ipv4` and `ipv6` domains.
+A property map returns the properties defined for all entities in one or more domains, e.g., the `location` property of entities in `pid` domain, and the `ASN` property of entities in `ipv4` and `ipv6` domains.

 <!-- Note that Property Map Resource is not applicable to ANE domain. -->
 <!-- It is not RECOMMENDED.
 But it depends on the implementation. -->

-[](#prop-map-example) gives an example of a Property Map request and its response.
+[](#prop-map-example) gives an example of a property map request and its response.

 ## Media Type {#FullPropMapMediaType}

-The media type of an ALTO Property Map is `application/alto-propmap+json`.
+The media type of a property map is `application/alto-propmap+json`.

 ## HTTP Method

-An ALTO Property Map is requested using the HTTP GET method.
+The property map is requested using the HTTP GET method.

 ## Accept Input Parameters